nehabathuri2772/resume-comparator/README.md

 - Add GitHub secrets: `GCP_PROJECT_ID`, `GCP_REGION`, `CLOUD_RUN_SERVICE` (desired service name), and `GCP_SA_KEY` (the JSON key contents).

 Usage:
 - Push to `main` or run the workflow manually.
-On success, the job prints the Cloud Run service URL you can share.
+On success, the job prints the Cloud Run service URL you can share